nblumhardt/serilog-timings/README.md

 This keeps noise in the log to a minimum, and makes it easy to extract and manipulate timing information on a per-operation basis.

+> [!IMPORTANT]
+> SerilogTimings is maintained, but "done".
+Its simple, lightweight, portable, opinionated API is considered a feature, and it's unlikely any further changes will
+> be made.
+For integration with .NET's tracing system, including out-of-the-box support for ASP.NET Core, `HttpClient`, and `SqlClient` tracing, check out
+> [SerilogTracing](https://github.com/serilog-tracing/serilog-tracing), the logical successor to SerilogTimings, influenced strongly by the SerilogTimings API.
+Read
+> [this migration guide](https://nblumhardt.com/2024/03/from-serilog-timings-to-tracing/) if you're interested in porting an existing codebase to the new library.

 ### Installation

 The library is published as _SerilogTimings_ on NuGet.